Bad bugs: They disfigure or kill your garden plants

 Most garden pests are specialists.
 They've adapted to a particular climate and type of tree or plant—using them for food and shelter.
 When choosing plants and trees for your garden, it is a good idea to understand what types of pest issues may come with the plant.
 It’s a simple matter of understanding your vulnerabilities and being prepared so you can keep pests from getting the upper hand.
 It's also important to understand that a healthy insect population requires a balance between the insect pests and the many other insects that are beneficial to garden plants and trees.

-Employing a landscape maintenance firm with garden care specialists that know what to look for and and when, is the best way to protect your garden and keep healthy.
+Employing a landscape maintenance firm with garden care specialists that know what to look for and when is the best way to protect your garden and keep healthy.
 If you would like to get a health check on your garden, give our garden management division a call.
 We’d be glad to take a walk through your garden and give our recommendations.